 Using an Individual Roth 401(k) as a Self-Employed Tax Shelter

 Over a decade ago, Congress authorized the creation of a new type of 401(k) plan called the Roth 401(k).
-As you may have guessed, this was designed to create a 401(k) equivalent of the Roth IRA, to which the investor contributes after-tax funds (no tax deduction), but, in exchange, will never have to pay taxes again on any of the capital gains, dividends, interest, or future withdrawals from the account provided the rules are followed and there are no statutory adjustments in the meantime.
+As you may have guessed, this was designed to create a 401(k) equivalent of the Roth IRA, to which the investor contributes after-tax funds (no tax deduction), but, in exchange, will never have to pay taxes again on any of the capital gains, dividends, or interest.

-While it might sound boring, this distinction means that the Roth 401(k) is, for all intents and purposes, one of the single best tax shelters ever devised in the history of the United States.
+This distinction means that the Roth 401(k) is, for all intents and purposes, one of the single best tax shelters ever devised in the history of the United States.
 Nothing comes close to allowing you to put away so much money, compound it for decades, and then live off the passive income without ever sending anything to the Federal or State governments again.
-For self-employed individuals and their spouses who operate without any employees, setting up a so-called "One-Participant Roth 401(k) Plan", or more commonly known as an Individual Roth 401(k), can be one of the most extraordinary wealth building tools in the arsenal.
+For self-employed individuals and their spouses who operate without any employees, setting up a so-called "One-Participant Roth 401(k) Plan", or more commonly known as an Individual Roth 401(k), can be one of the most extraordinary wealth-building tools in the arsenal.

 What Is an Individual Roth 401(k) Plan?

-It is ideally suited for self-employed men and women who either own a small business with no employees, do a lot of freelance work, generate income from consulting, or otherwise engage in activity that results in earned income.
-Unlike its nearest competitor, the SEP-IRA, the sometimes dubbed "Self-Employed 401(k)" makes it possible to put aside quite a bit more money every twelve months due to the way the contribution limits and matching are calculated.
+It is ideally suited for self-employed men and women who either own a small business with no employees, do a lot of freelance work, generate income from consulting or otherwise engage in activity that results in earned income.
+Unlike its nearest competitor, the SEP-IRA, the sometimes dubbed "Self-Employed 401(k)" makes it possible to put aside quite a bit more money every year due to the way the contribution limits and matching are calculated.

 An Example of How a Roth 401(k) Plan Works

-To demonstrate how extreme this can be for super-savers and aggressive investors: Under the right conditions, a successful married couple in 2015 could put up to $106,000 between the two of them into these tax shelters.
-For the sake of perspective, picture an affluent husband and wife, 30 years old, who are in the top of household income distribution.
-They setup their new retirement system and fund it, earning a good rate of return on their investments every year for 35 years, never missing an Individual Roth 401(k) contribution.
-Completely ignoring the probable future increases in the contribution limits as well as so-called "catch-up" contributions that allow those 50 years or older to deposit even more money each year, by the time they turned 65, they'd be sitting on $28,728,583 in tax-free wealth.
-With an assumed 3% dividend yield, they'd be collecting around $861,857 in cash dividends per year.
-They could withdrawal that money and, under the present rules, their tax rate would be nothing.
-Zero.
-We're talking about $71,821+ per month in cold, liquid, cash income and none of it going to the Treasury Department.
-If they wanted, they could raid the entire account and spend all of the principal, too.
+To demonstrate how extreme this can be for super-savers and aggressive investors: a successful married couple in 2019 could put up to $38,000 between the two of them into these tax shelters.
+For the sake of perspective, picture an affluent husband and wife, 30 years old, who are in the top of the household income distribution.
+They set up their new retirement system and fund it, earning an average of 7% every year for 35 years, never missing an Individual Roth 401(k) contribution.
+By the time they turned 65, they'd be sitting on more than $5.6 million in tax-free wealth.

 The Drawbacks for the Self-Employed Who Want to Set Up an Individual Roth 401(k)